This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 - Acceptance through a daily practice of mindfulness.
 Slowing down can help you focus.

 - Your expectations about intimate relationships.
 Identify these and try to communicate them honestly.

-- Stop victim mentality and blame.
-Taking responsibility and practicing mindfulness, forgiveness towards yourself and others.
+- Stop the victim mentality and blame.
+Taking responsibility and practising mindfulness, forgiveness towards yourself and others.

 - Be comfortable with being alone.
 Practice the above steps until they become natural, automatic before jumping into a new relationship or addressing issues in your current relationship.

 - Self-love (acceptance and understanding of yourself) and self-care (spending time getting to know yourself through meditation and activities that bring you joy).
 Relationship with self is a priority.

 THE LAST THING YOU NEED TO KNOW ABOUT HOW TO CURE SELF SABOTAGE